Our Work: Spiritual Care

 Spiritual care services offered to patients at Rogers Behavioral Health thanks to grateful donors

-Rogers offers spiritual care resources developed specifically to assess and address the spiritual or religious needs during treatment.
-Spiritual needs may include unresolved life questions, such as how an individual makes sense of their mental health situation, or how they define good and bad.
+Rogers offers spiritual care resources developed specifically to address patients’ spiritual or religious needs during treatment.
+This may include unresolved life questions, such as how an individual makes sense of their mental health situation, or how they define good and bad.
 Or, a person may be looking for the continued sense of hope and community offered by their religion, which spiritual care can offer.

 Donations to this program directly contribute to all day-to-day operations of the department, including the salaries for one part-time and two full-time chaplains, which includes one full-time manager, and a part-time spiritual care intern.
 This enables us to offer the following resources, depending on the patient’s treatment goals, program, medical status, and location: